Ram Khamhaeng Inscription: Deciphering

 Mongkut made initial studies of the inscription, and in 1836 established a commission, headed by monk-Prince Roek (who would later become Supreme Patriarch Pavares Variyalongkorn), to handle its deciphering.
-In 1855, Mongkut (now king) presented a lithographic copy of the inscription, with annotations giving partial translations and a letter explaining its significance, to the British envoy John Bowring, and another copy was presented to the French envoy Charles de Montigny in 1856.
+In 1855, Mongkut (now king) presented a lithographic copy of the inscription, with annotations giving partial translations and a letter explaining its significance, to the British envoy John Bowring.
+Another copy was presented to the French envoy Charles de Montigny in 1856.

 The first attempted translation of the text into a Western language was published by the German polymath Adolf Bastian in 1864.
 French missionary Père Schmitt published his translation in 1884 and 1885, with further revisions in 1895 and 1898.
 Also in 1898, the first Thai-language work on the inscription was published in the Vajirañāṇa Magazine.
 A transliteration of the entire inscription into the modern Thai script was printed as a pamphlet for Crown Prince Vajiravudh's tour of the old Sukhothai Kingdom in 1908.

-In 1909, Cornelius Beach Bradley, Professor of Rhetoric at the University of California and an expert on the Siamese language, published an English-language translation of the inscription, which was later described as "the first reasonably satisfactory translation" of the inscription into a Western language.
+In 1909, Cornelius Beach Bradley, Professor of Rhetoric at the University of California and an expert on the Siamese language, published an English-language translation of the inscription.
+It was later described as "the first reasonably satisfactory translation" of the inscription into a Western language.
 An authoritative transcription and translation (into French) was later made by George Cœdès, and published in 1924.
 Revisions published by A.B.
 Griswold and Prasert na Nagara in 1971 and the National Library in 1977 improved upon Cœdès's version, and Winai Pongsripian published the most recent Thai transliteration in 2009.